tomato1mule/edf/README.md

 Since our algorithm heavily relies on MCMC, very small errors may accumulate to result in huge differences.
 Unfortunately, there are small numerical differences across different platforms for some modules.
-As a result, the reproduciblity of the algorithm is not guaranteed across different platforms.
+As a result, the reproducibility of the algorithm is not guaranteed across different platforms.
-Nevertheless, the reproducibility is at least guaranteed in the same platform.
+Nevertheless, reproducibility is at least guaranteed in the same platform.
 Therefore, we provide the checkpoints for the trained models.
 ```shell
 mkdir checkpoint